-He studied fine art at the St. Joost academy in Breda (Bfa) and the Sandberg Institute in Amsterdam (Mfa), where he finished in 2008.
+Michiel studied fine art at the St. Joost academy in Breda (Bfa) and the Sandberg Institute in Amsterdam (Mfa), where he finished in 2008.
 In 2013, he did a short track residency at De Ateliers in Amsterdam, followed by an MA in architectural history and theory at the Cass, London.
-Shortly after, he started the publishing project Flat i.
+He also founded the publishing project Flat i.

 In recent years, his work has been presented internationally at, among other places: Kunsthalle Basel; Centre Culturel Suisse, Paris; die Angewandte, Vienna; De Appel, Amsterdam; Extrapool, Nijmegen; Het Wilde Weten, Rotterdam; W-O-L-K-E, Brussels; Stadsschouwburg, Amsterdam; Min-, Rotterdam; Extra City Kunsthal, Antwerp; Cass School of Architecture, London; Matt’s Gallery, London; That Might Be Right, Brussels and Enough Room for Space HQ, Brussels.

-He has lectured at several institutions and currently teaches artistic research at the Willem de Kooning Academy in Rotterdam, where he lives and works.
+He has lectured at several educational institutions and currently teaches artistic research at the Willem de Kooning Academy in Rotterdam, where he lives and works.

 This website was built by the amazing Rop van de Laar.